Bosonic Quantum Computational Complexity: Introduction

+The undecidability for degree $10$ or higher, is a corollary of ground-energy undecidability (discussed later in \cref{thm:informal-gs-re-hard}).
+We first show that deciding whether the ground energy of a Hamiltonian $H$ is less than $a$ or larger than $b$ (for $b-a\geq 1$) is undecidable.
+This holds if $H$ is of degree $8$ or higher.
+We then construct another Hamiltonain $H'=N\otimes (H-c)$ with $c = \frac{b-a}{2}$.
+We note that if $\lambda_{\min}(H) \geq b$, then $H'\geq 0$ is bounded from below.
+However, if $\lambda_{\min}(H)\leq a$ then $H'$ is not bounded from below.
+As a result, we have a reduction from the ground energy (an $\mathbf{RE}$-hard problem) to the boundedness problem. \end{proof}

 How hard is it to find a witness for the boundedness of the ground state energy?
-From the above, if we could find it in polynomial time in general, then we would at least collapse \textbf{co}-\textbf{NP} to \textbf{P}, which is highly unlikely.
+From the above, we cannot find it in polynomial time in general.
+Even for degree $4$ Hamiltonians, finding the witness in polynomial time would at least collapse \textbf{co}-\textbf{NP} to \textbf{P}, which is highly unlikely.
 However, we may find a procedure to achieve this goal at least in some instances.
 This is what we do next, based on a sum-of-squares technique.

 Consider a polynomial Hamiltonian in the form $H = \sum_{\mu, \nu \in \mathbb{Z}^n_+} \frac12 h_{\boldsymbol\mu, \boldsymbol\nu} \{X^{\boldsymbol\mu}, P^{\boldsymbol\nu}\}$, where we used multi-index notation (in \cref{prop:SOS} we show that any polynomial Hamiltonian can be brought to this form with real coefficients $h_{\boldsymbol{\mu},\boldsymbol{\nu}}\in\mathbb R$).
 The classical polynomial $p_H : \mathbb{R}^{2n} \rightarrow \mathbb{R}$ corresponding to $H$ is defined as